Students who are scheduled to give either a literature or research seminar register for CH 586; all other students register for CH 585.

 The length of the talk should be approximately 45-50 minutes.

-The talk should be delivered in professional manner.
+The talk should be delivered in a professional manner.

 Overheads, slides, or PowerPoint presentations will be allowed, but you are responsible for preparing any equipment necessary for your talk.